Is C3.ai Inc. (AI) a Keeper?

 Needham gave a rating of “Buy” to AI, setting the target price at $193 in the report published on January 04th of the current year.

-During the last 5 trading sessions, AI fell by -8.40%, in comparison to the 20-day moving average, which settled at $68.16.
-In addition, C3.ai Inc. saw -54.59% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, AI rose by +3.69%, in comparison to the 20-day moving average, which settled at $65.66.
+In addition, C3.ai Inc. saw -55.24% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading